Poznań Town Hall: Cellars and ground floor

 The cellars were built between the 13th and 14th centuries.
 There was originally one large room with a supporting column in the centre; this was later divided into four rooms.
-Keystones feature the coat of arms of Poznań (crossed keys) and the Bohemian coat of arms (white lion with double tail) dating from the times of Wacław II Czeski.
+Keystones feature the coat of arms of Poznań (crossed keys) and the Bohemian coat of arms (white lion with double tail) of Wenceslaus II.
 Until the 17th century the cellars were used to store goods, and in the 17th and 18th centuries they contained a prison and torture chamber.
 In the 19th century they were in use as a restaurant.
 They were later used as museum rooms, and are currently being renovated.

 The ground-floor rooms were originally built in Gothic style, but rebuilt in Renaissance style by G. B. di Quadro; only one room retains the original vault.
 The architect also added two rooms with lunette vaults.
 One of the original uses of these rooms was for the town archives.